-Clause 15 specifies the effect of the removal of a person's name from the Register and the suspension of a person's registration as a chiropractor.
+Clause 15 specifies the effect of the removal of a person's name from the Register and the suspension of a person's registration as an osteopath.

 Clause 16 restricts the re-registration of deregistered persons and certain other persons.